esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ### Using accumulators

-MongooseIM uses a dedicated data structure to accumulate results (see ["Accumulators"](accumulators.md)).
+MongooseIM uses a dedicated data structure to accumulate data related to stanza processing (see ["Accumulators"](accumulators.md)).
-This data structure is implemented in the `mongoose_acc` module, which has a map-like interface: it has `get/2`, `get/3`, `put/3` etc.
-It is instantiated with an incoming stanza, passed along throughout the processing chain, supplied to and returned from hook calls, and terminated when stanza is leaving MongooseIM.
+It is instantiated with an incoming stanza, passed along throughout the processing chain, supplied to and returned from certain hook calls, and terminated when stanza is leaving MongooseIM.
-If hook handlers are supposed to return some value they put it into the accumulator.

-The right way to use hooks is therefore:

-* create a handler which takes and returns an accumulator
-* take an accumulator if available, or instantiate a new one
-* call run_fold giving your acc as the accumulator, plus some extra arguments as needed
-* take return value from the acc the hook call returned
-* pass the modified accumulator on

-Handlers should store their return values in the accumulator; there are three ways to do it:
+If a Mongoose accumulator is provided to a hook, handlers should store their return values in one of 3 ways:
-* if it is a one-off value whch doesn't need to be passed on along with the accumulator (can be overwritten any time), use `mongoose_acc:put(result, Value, Acc)`
+* If it is a one-off value whch doesn't need to be passed on along with the accumulator (can be overwritten any time), use `mongoose_acc:set(hook, result, Value, Acc)`.
-* if the value is to be passed on to be reused within the user's session use `mongoose_acc:put(Key, Value, Acc)`
+* If the value is to be passed on to be reused within the current processing context, use `mongoose_acc:set(Namespace, Key, Value, Acc)`.
-* if the value should be passed on to the recipient's session, pubsub node etc. use `mongoose_acc:add_prop(Key, Value, Acc)`
+* If the value should be passed on to the recipient's session, pubsub node etc. use `mongoose_acc:set_permanent(Namespace, Key, Value, Acc)`.

 A real life example, then, with regard to `mod_offline` is the `resend_offline_messages_hook` run in `ejabberd_c2s`: